sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 ## touch
 Type ``touch file1 file2 file3``, it will create file1, file2, file3.

+## cp - copy files and directories
+Type ``cp file1 file2``, it will copy contents in file1 to file2 (if file2 exists, it will ask whether to overwrite it or not; if file2 does not exit, it will create file2).

+Type ``cp file{1..5} folder``, it will copy file1, file2, file3, file4, file5 to a directory called folder (folder needs to be existed before copying files).

 ## rm - remove files or directories
 **This command can be dangerous.
 For example, ``rm *`` will remove everything from your current directory.
 There is no recovery for removed files.**